• Skip to primary navigation

 • Block unwanted calls and text messages.
 Don’t answer numbers you don’t recognize.
 If they are trying to reach you, they will leave a message.

-• Never give personal or financial information in response to a request that you didn’t expect.
-If you don’t know if a call or email link is legitimate, contact the sending organization through a website or phone number you know is trustworthy.
-Do not assume a phone number or website you are provided is connecting to you where they say it is.
+• If you don’t know if a call or email link is legitimate, contact the sending organization through a website or phone number you know is trustworthy.

 • Resist the pressure to act immediately.
 Legitimate businesses will give you time to make a decision.